 How to get to the cenote Bal-Mil

 The guides that offer to take you in their mototaxis to the different Cenotes of Homún they usually explain about the Bal-Mil ceremonies.
-The Cenote Bal-Mil is one of the most visited, it is located at 2 kilometers from the east exit of Homún: a dirt road, where several cenotes are indicated, takes you a few kilometers inland to the Cenote Bal-Mil, the Canunchen, the Chulul and the least visited Chelpak.
+The Bal-Mil cenote is one of the most visited, it is located 2 kilometers from the east exit of Homún: a dirt road, where several cenotes are indicated, it takes you a few kilometers inland to the Bal-Mil cenote, Canunchen, Chulul and the less visited Chelpak.
 Good surprises cenoteras gives us this way.

 El Cenote Bal-Mil It has a steep entrance of about 10 meters that descends to a wide and comfortable cavity where you can enjoy this special space.
 The suggestive crystal clear water surrounds the central island, a bath is forced in the cenotes, feel great!

 Cenote Bal-Mil, cenotesLOCATION: Cenote Bal-Mil It is located in Homún.
-Homún is at 50 km east of Mérida.
-If you go from Mérida take the 59 street to the peripheral of the city, follow the sign for the road to Chichén Itzá, after 5 km there is a detour to Acanceh.
-Arrives at the village of Acanceh, then crosses Cuzamá and 5 km is Homún.
-Entering from Mérida, you must continue until 2 kilometers from the east exit of the town, where a dirt road on the left leads you to the Bal-Mil cenote (at 1,500 meters from the detour of the road).
+Homún is 50 km east of Mérida.
+If you go from Mérida, take 59th street to the peripheral of the city, follow the sign for the road to Chichén Itzá, after 5 km there is a detour to Acanceh.
+It reaches the town of Acanceh, then crosses Cuzamá and is 5 km away from Homún.
+Entering from Mérida, you must continue until 2 kilometers from the east exit of the town, where a dirt road on the left leads you to the Bal-Mil cenote (1,500 meters from the road deviation).

 HOW TO GET IN PUBLIC TRANSPORTATION?
-You can go in trucks (buses) second class or collective (vans) that cross the 180 highway leaving Mérida, Valladolid or Piste.
-Bus leaves from the Northeastern terminal of Mérida, 67 x 52 and 50; 7: 45, 9: 15, 10: 45, 12: 30 and 14: 30 schedules; It costs 23 pesos.
-Another option is to go by bus, leave when they are filled in front of the same terminal, on 67 street and charge 25 pesos.
-They take between 1 hour and a little more the big bus.
-From Piste or Valladolid also arrive collectives.
+You can go in trucks (buses) second class or collective (vans) that travel along Highway 180 leaving Mérida, Valladolid or Piste.
+Bus leaves from the Northeast terminal of Mérida, street 67 x 52 and 50; hours 7:45, 9:15, 10:45, 12:30 and 14:30; it costs 23 pesos.
+Another option is to go by bus, they leave when they fill up in front of the same terminal, on Calle 67 and charge 25 pesos.
+The big bus takes between 1 hour and a little longer.
+Buses also arrive from Piste or Valladolid.